Rydberg-atom-based single-photon detection for haloscope axion searches

 The magnetic field used for a haloscope also has a large impact on the ultimate sensitivity, as the scan rate scales with $B_0^4$.
 Current haloscope experiments already use a variety of magnetic fields.
 For instance, HAYSTAC uses a magnetic field of 8 T~\cite{Jewell2023}.
 However, magnetic fields up to 18 T have been used by the CAPP axion experiment~\cite{Lee2022}.
 Development of magnets for haloscope experiments requires not only producing a large magnetic field, but also maintaining that magnetic field over the volume occupied by the conversion cavity.
 Typically, higher field magnets require smaller bores: one design using superconducting inserts has achieved 32 T fields with a 3.4 cm bore~\cite{SCM32T}.
 While this bore size could not hold an experiment like HAYSTAC, which has a diameter of 12.7 cm at 5 GHz, at higher frequencies the cavity diameter would decrease as $\nu_a^{-1}$, allowing such a magnet to be used at frequencies above 20 GHz.

 The axion sensitivity of these four hypothetical experiments for five years of data-taking is presented in Fig.~\ref{fig: exclusion} with the main parameters for each scenario summarized in Table~\ref{table: scenarios}.
-As shown in scenario A, searches for axion-like particles can be performed across over $\sim$10 GHz of frequency space using the single-photon detector with existing haloscope technology.
-When the single-photon detector is combined with improvements in the magnetic field strength and conversion cavity design, as in scenarios B and C, QCD axion searches across $\sim$10 GHz of frequency space become feasible.
-If the frequency-volume scaling can be broken, single-photon detectors allow for thorough QCD axion searches even with modest magnetic field and conversion cavity $Q$, enabling either a KSVZ axion search across the entire 10$-$50 GHz frequency range or a DFSZ search across $\sim$5 GHz of parameter space.
+As shown in scenario A, searches for axion-like particles can be performed across over $\sim$40 $\upmu$eV of parameter space using the single-photon detector with existing haloscope technology.
+When the single-photon detector is combined with improvements in the magnetic field strength and conversion cavity design, as in scenarios B and C, QCD axion searches across $\sim$40 $\upmu$eV of parameter space become feasible.
+If the frequency-volume scaling can be broken, single-photon detectors allow for thorough QCD axion searches even with modest magnetic field and conversion cavity $Q$, enabling either a KSVZ axion search across the entire 40 $\upmu$eV--200 $\upmu$eV mass range or a DFSZ search across $\sim$20 $\upmu$eV of parameter space.
 Across all of these scenarios, single-photon detectors enhance the discovery potential of their companion haloscopes, opening up regions of parameter space otherwise inaccessible to those haloscopes.